JBEI/edd/docs/Configuration.md

 -   `auth.py`: Defines authentication-specific settings.

 Settings unique to EDD will generally be prefixed with `EDD_`.
-Commentary for each of these, including possible values, should be included in the `local.py-example` file.
+Commentary for each of these, including possible values, should be included in the `settings/example` file.
 See "Custom Python Configuration" under [Deployment][18] for specific examples.

 ### Configuring Social Logins <a name="Social"/>

--   For broad overview, refer to the [django-allauth documentation][5].
+For a broad overview of 3rd-party or "Social" logins, refer to the [django-allauth documentation][5].
+Each OAuth provider has their own unique setup and configuration process.

--   To use a new provider:
-    -   Add the provider application to `INSTALLED_APPS`
-    -   Put logos in `./main/static/main/images/` and update styles in `./main/static/main/login.css`
--   From the admin site, add a new Social application, using Client ID and Secret Key from provider
+To add a new provider, ensure that the `django-allauth` provider application for that OAuth provider gets added to the `INSTALLED_APPS` setting, so that Django can use it.
+See `settings/example` for an example of _updating_ the `INSTALLED_APPS` setting, without _replacing_ the previous list.
+Include any logos in the static asset storage backend, and update the styles in EDD's `edd.branding` application at `${EDD_URL}/admin/branding/branding/`.

+Configure a provider via the Django Admin site, by adding a new configuration or editing an existing one at `${EDD_URL}/admin/socialaccount/socialapp/`.
+Each provider needs a "Client ID" and "Secret Key", and individual providers may require additional details.
+See each provider for further details.

 -   [Github registration][6]
 -   [Google registration][7]
 -   [LinkedIn registration][8]
--   Each provider may require additional details about the application, allowed domains and/or URLs, etc.

 ### Using External Services